Correlation Between Dicks Sporting and Foot Locker

 Very Weak

 Over the last 90 days Foot Locker has generated negative risk-adjusted returns adding no value to investors with long positions.
-Despite quite persistent essential indicators, Foot Locker is not utilizing all of its potentials.
-The recent stock price mess, may contribute to short-term losses for the institutional investors.
+Despite fragile performance in the last few months, the Stock's essential indicators remain quite persistent which may send shares a bit higher in May 2024.
+The latest mess may also be a sign of long-standing up-swing for the company institutional investors.

 Dicks Sporting and Foot Locker Volatility Contrast